hexbatch/apple-core/v1/docs/core/step-4-actions/actions-api.md

     action-name: can be any unique name for actions
     action-owner: actions are be owned by a user
-    target-path: see paths
+    event-path: the path of the event (able to filter set context of an event), path must be using an event attribute id or child of one
+    target-path: see paths (must end in attribute on the token this belongs to, ok if path is invalid, in that case no target and no changes)
+    target-remembering: all|set|relationship
-    action-type: value change or switch or void (just runs a script or remote)
+    action-type: permission, value change, switch on|off,  or void (just runs a script or remote)
     input-params: [{path: name of param on the script or remote}]
     run-policy: always, per token, per token type, per set, once only per token type, one only per token
     value: a script, or remote id, or another attribute path